srlinuxeurope/DCFPartnerHackathon/docs/srlinux/beginner/nos-srlinux-activity-11.md

 ### Interactive Traffic Monitoring Tool
 SR Linux includes a built-in traffic monitoring tool that enables users to capture traffic based on defined match criteria.
 This is achieved through the use of a packet capture ACL, which can be applied to all subinterfaces of a specific IXR device.

 Captured traffic can be viewed directly in the CLI, either in a simplified format or a more detailed output using the verbose option.
-Additionally, the capture data can be exported to a file for later analysis using third-party tools such as [wireshark](https://www.wireshark.org/), or `tshark`, which is available directly in SR Linux through bash.
+Additionally, the capture data can be exported to a file for later analysis using third-party tools such as [wireshark](https://www.wireshark.org/), or [tshark](https://tshark.dev/), which is available directly in SR Linux through bash.

 ## Tasks